dikonikon/WebTupleSpace/README.md

   e2: ...
 }

-## Statelss Servers, Persistent Queueing of Requests and Notifications
+## Stateless Servers, Persistent Queueing of Requests and Notifications

 As the name implies WebTupleSpace is intended to be used over a WAN or internet, and to scale out to large numbers of tuples and clients.
 Clearly then it must tolerate failure and must scale horizontally.
-WebTupleSpace aims to keep the processes providing the request processing and matching behaviour stateless and to keep any processing of requests short-lived, persisting them where necessary and processing them in the background using Scala's Akka actors framework.
+WebTupleSpace aims to keep the processes providing the request processing and matching behaviour stateless and to keep any processing of requests short-lived, persisting them where necessary and processing them in the background using the Akka actors framework.

-In this way it should be possible to rely on MongoDb's clustering features to provide a tuplespace that is both reliable and can be scaled horizontally simply by adding more WebTupleSpace and mongod processes.
+In this way it is possible to configure a tuplespace that is reliable simply by starting clusters of WebTupleSpace Play server instances, and by utilising MongoDB's clustering features.
+It can be scaled horizontally simply by adding more WebTupleSpace and mongod processes.